osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  (`gazebo4_ros_pkgs`) which are built on top of the `gazebo4` package.
 The steps to use them are:

- * Add the osrfoundation repository to your sources list
+ * Add the osrfoundation repository to your sources list.
  * Install `ros-$distro-gazebo4-ros-pkgs` from the osrfoundation repository, which will install the `gazebo4` package.
- * Use catkin workspaces to compile the rest of the software used from source
+ * Use catkin workspaces to compile the rest of the software used from source.

 ### Gazebo 3.x series